-Full day tour along the famous road Via Egnatia including the visit of the ancient Lychnidos (today Ohrid, city of UNESCO), remains of the road at the village of Radozda (Struga) and Heraclea Lyncestis (near modern Bitola)
+Full day tour along the famous road Via Egnatia including the visit of the hidden city of ancient Lychnidos (within today Ohrid, city of UNESCO), remains of the road at the village of Radozda (Struga) and Heraclea Lyncestis (near modern Bitola).

 You can book a tour, or you can contact us in the following ways:

 By email: email@example.com

 Unqualified guides аrе illegal in the Republic of Macedonia.
 Make sure your tourist guide is licensed!